Columbia ISA

 OLED Organic LED

-HDTVs have a minimum resolution of 720p.
-Many of the top HDTVs now are capable of displaying 1080p resolution which is what Blu-ray and PlayStation 3 output.
-1080p is superior to 720p but on a HDTV that is less than 50 inches, the chances of you being able to tell the difference are small.
-If you are shopping in the 50+ screen size range, you may want to consider 1080p resolution.
-Almost all sets 40 inches or larger have 1080p resolution, which is 1920 by 1080 pixels.
-This is what you want today.
-The 1080p resolution will give you the maximum detail available for almost all HD content.
-For some smaller HDTV sizes, 1366 by 768 pixels is often a lower-cost choice, but a 720p set has to scale 1080p images down to match its native resolution.
+Almost all TV sets 40 inches or larger have 1080p or 4K resolution, which is 1,920 by 1,080 pixels or 3,840 by 2,160 pixels.
+The 1080p resolution will give you very good detail available for HD content.
+For some smaller TV sizes, 1366 by 768 pixels is often a lower-cost choice, but a 720p set has to scale 1080p images down to match its native resolution.
 This interpolation may introduce imaging artifacts, and the image may not appear quite as sharp or have the depth of the picture on a 1080p set.

 720p models are available in many sizes as a lower-cost option, but 720p is going away sooner.
-All else being equal, you should pick a 1080p model, which will better match much of the content you can now get from broadcast, streaming, and satellite services, and will match the native resolution of a Blu-ray Disc player.
+All else being equal, you should pick a 4K model, which will better match much of the content you can now get from broadcast, streaming, and satellite services, and will match the native resolution of a 4K Blu-ray Disc player.
+8K TV models are available but 8K content is not generally offered yet.

-Your HDTV should have a digital tuner for off-air TV broadcasts.
-This is called the ATSC tuner.
-In addition, the set can have a NTSC tuner for analog TV broadcasts.
-Some HDTVs also have a QAM tuner for unscrambled Cable TV channels.
+Your TV should have a digital tuner for over-the-air TV broadcasts.
+This is called an ATSC tuner.
+In addition, the set may have a NTSC tuner for analog TV broadcasts.
+Some TVs also have a QAM tuner for unscrambled Cable TV channels.
 You need a proprietary set-top-box for satellite, cable TV or other pay TV services.
+The ATSC 1.0 tuner is standard while some TV makers include an ATSC 3.0 tuner for possible 4K broadcasts.
+You need a VHF/UHF TV antenna connected to the TV using an RG-6 coaxial cable for local over-the-air broadcasts.
+Be sure to do a "channel scan" to save all the local channels you can receive.

-Internet connectivity: A growing number of HDTVs offer the ability to connect to your home network's router--either through a cable or wirelessly--so that you can view content stored on the computers on your network, or even access content from the Internet if you have broadband service.
-Different sets have different features, such as Amazon, Netflix, or YouTube, so if you want a particular service, make sure that it's included before you commit to an HDTV.
+TVs offer the ability to connect to your home network's router--either through an ethernet cable (LAN) or wirelessly--so that you can view content stored on the computers on your network, or even access content from the Internet if you have broadband service and a Wi-Fi router.
+Different sets have different features, such as Amazon, Netflix, or YouTube, so if you want a particular service, make sure that it's included before you commit to a TV.
 Manufacturers are adding new services all the time, even to their existing models, so it pays to get the latest information.
-Note that if you use a wireless connection, 802.11n will give you the fastest performance.
+Note that if you use a wireless connection, Wi-Fi 802.11ax will give you the fastest performance.

 Refresh Rates and Motion Blur: